ZaeemQ/WWWProject/README.md

 Project for CSI 3140

 Group Members:

 Zaeem Qureshi 7320339
 Cem Aydin 300041599

 Description of the project:
-The project is outliend as follows:
+The project is outlined as follows:

 We are aiming to create a financial app that allows one to micromanage their savings.
 Most people only have one or two savings accounts, with just a lump sum amount of money, but most people have more than